-Our 7investing investment advisors come from a variety of professional backgrounds and we see the market in different ways.
-Our diverse set of viewpoints helps us present members with a “buffet” of stock recommendations every month.
+Our 7investing lead advisors come from a variety of professional backgrounds and we see the market in different ways.
+Our diverse set of viewpoints helps us present subscribers with a “full buffet” of stock recommendations every month.
 We run the gamut across all industries and sectors ─ including artificial intelligence, cloud computing, healthcare, and financial technology.

 Simon Erickson is the founder and CEO of 7investing.
-He is one of the market’s most innovative investors, focused on identifying disruptive innovation and finding developing trends before others may even be aware of them.
+He is one of the stock market’s most forward-looking investors, focused on identifying disruptive innovation and finding developing trends before others may even be aware of them.

-He does this by traveling monthly to industry conferences and by speaking directly with business, scientific, and academic leaders ─ to learn firsthand about the cutting-edge technologies impacting the business world.
+He does this by traveling often to industry conferences and by speaking directly with business, scientific, and academic leaders ─ to learn firsthand about the cutting-edge technologies impacting the business world.

 That included a conversation in 2014 with a Harvard postdoc about a new scientific breakthrough called “CRISPR”.
 And then a trip in 2015 to NVIDIA’s Silicon Valley headquarters to learn about a new field of “deep learning.”

 But he also personally dives in to these developing trends.
-He’s been plugged-in to immersive virtual reality, rode in the beta-version of Waymo’s self-driving car, made 70 times his money buying and selling Bitcoin, and took a pharmacogenomic DNA test to explain how he’d react to prescription drugs.
+He’s been plugged-in to immersive virtual reality, rode in the beta-version of Waymo’s self-driving car, bought his first Bitcoin for just $247, and took a pharmacogenomic DNA test to explain how he’d react to prescription drugs.

 Simon has also been active in the financial media, offering his opinion of Facebook’s 10-year plan to CNN, discussing Alphabet’s “other bets” to CNBC, and sharing his thoughts about innovation and investing to podcasts and newspapers across America.
 He has a BS in Chemical Engineering from the University of Texas at Austin and an MBA in Entrepreneurship from Rice University in Houston.
-In his spare time, he enjoys traveling, listening to music, and spending time with his wife and daughter.
+In his spare time, he enjoys traveling, listening to rock music, and spending time with his wife, daughter, and son.
 He has now watched Frozen approximately 43 million times.

 Simon brings a passion of digging into developing trends to uncover opportunities for 7investing.
 He believes personalized medicine and machine learning inference are two fields that will be extremely profitable for investors.